rams3sh/Dirty-Scripts/Thupparivalan/README.md

 Thupparivalan (Thuppu - Shortform)
 ----------------------------------

 Thupparivalan in tamil means "Detective".
-It literally translates to "Evidence Analyzer".

 The script was written mainly for a daily task where I would have to take the diff of the changed files or folders within a specific parent folder in google drive and analyze for the content.